-There is no Article Processing Fee for letters.
+There is no Article Processing Fee (APF) for letters to the editor.

-If you decide to submit a formal "letter to the editor" which we will consider for publication in the journal, usually with a response from the author.
+If you submit a formal "letter to the editor," which we will consider for publication in the journal that the article upon which it comments was originally published, it will usually come with a response from the author.
 A letter submission is done using the regular submission system.
-As "section" choose "Letter to the Editor" from the drop-down list in the submission process.
+Choose the section "Letter to the Editor" from the drop-down list in the submission process.

-As noted above, we will invite the original JMIR authors to review and possibly comment on / reply to your letter.
+As noted above, we will invite the original JMIR authors to review and possibly comment on / reply to your letter to the editor.
 We may publish their reply together with the letter.

-Letters must comment on a previously published JMIR article (usually not older than 6 months*) and must contain important additional information or critical questions adding value to the understanding of the published paper.
-We do not allow brief research reports as letter, please submit a brief original paper instead (APFs apply).
+Letters to the editor must comment on a previously published JMIR article (usually not older than 6 months*) and must contain important additional information or critical questions adding value to the understanding of the published paper.
+We do not allow brief research reports as letters to the editor, please submit a brief original paper/research letter instead (APFs apply).

 *While the article the letter is referring to should usually not be older than 6 months, we will consider letters that comment on important issues threatening the validity of a paper (we will ask the author to respond).

-Issues or questions to possible research misconduct should be raised with the editor by sending an email to firstname.lastname@example.org.
+Issues or questions about possible research misconduct should be raised with the editor by sending an email to firstname.lastname@example.org.

 Any other issues are better handled in a private conversation / email exchange with authors.

-Should the letter be published, it will be free of charge for the author.
-We do not publish all letters, but at a minimum will forward your letter to the author, and invite them to respond.
+Should the letter to the editor be published, it will be free of charge for the author.
+We do not publish all letters, but at a minimum will forward your letter to the editor to the author, and invite them to respond.

-If you are an author of a previously published JMIR paper wishing to add to or correct your previous paper, do not submit a letter, but a correction or addendum (may be subject to a small article processing fee).
+If you are an author of a previously published JMIR paper wishing to add to or correct your previous paper, do not submit a letter, but instead a correction or addendum (which may be subject to a small APF).